Skip to footer content

 • RegionEndPoint (Your access area)

-Now create a New Visual Studio Project.
-Then Go-to Tools menu and select the NuGet Package Manager and select NuGet Package Manager for Solutions.
+Now create a new Visual Studio Project.
+Then go to the Tools menu and select the NuGet Package Manager and choose Manage NuGet Packages for Solutions.

 AWS vs Google Vision (OCR Features Comparison): Figure 1 - Create a New Project in Visual Studio.
 Go to Tools menu, select NuGet Package Manager and select Manage NuGet Packages for Solutions.